julissan/FrontendMasters-Getting-Started-with-JavaScript-v2/Notas.md

     - Types Summary:

-        Like every other operation, is coercion helpfulin an equality  comparison or not?
+        Like every other operation, is coercion helpful in an equality comparison or not?
         You should be making critical thinking decisions for yourself an decide based on the situation you're using it.

         "==" is not about comparisons with unknown types.